hwdsl2/setup-ipsec-vpn/README.md

 <details>
 <summary>
-Advanced users can optionally customize IKEv2 options.
+Optional: Customize IKEv2 options during VPN setup.
 </summary>

-Advanced users can optionally specify a DNS name for the IKEv2 server address.
+When installing the VPN, you can optionally specify a DNS name for the IKEv2 server address.
 The DNS name must be a fully qualified domain name (FQDN).
 Example:

 ```bash
 sudo VPN_DNS_NAME='vpn.example.com' sh vpn.sh